tdhayes8/tradingview-webhook/README.md

 Test Locally (using a third terminal)

-curl -X POST http://localhost:5002/webhook -H "Content-Type: application/json" -d '{"signal": "buy"}'
+curl -X POST http://localhost:5002/webhook -H "Content-Type: application/json" -d '{"signal": "long entry"}'

 To Test in Tradingview: I recommended making a strategy that will execute very often like one that buys and sells red or green candles.